Hwang Sok-yong: Biography

-Hwang Sok-yong also wrote for the theatre, and several members of a company were killed while performing one of his plays during the 1980 Kwangju uprising.
-During this time Hwang Sok-yong went from being a politically committed writer revered by students and intellectuals, to participating directly in the struggle.
-As he says:
+Hwang also wrote for the theater, and several members of a company were killed while performing one of his plays during the 1980 Gwangju uprising.
+During this time, he went from being a politically committed writer revered by students and intellectuals, to participating directly in the struggle.
+As he said:

-The 1985 appearance of Lee Jae-eui's book Beyond Death, Beyond the Darkness of Age (English translation: Kwangju Diary: Beyond Death, Beyond the Darkness of Age, 1999) brought new trouble: Hwang Sok-yong originally agreed to take credit as the author in order to help market the book, and both Hwang as the assumed author and the publisher were arrested and sent to prison.
-Hwang Sok-yong's substantial and award-winning novel based on his bitter experience of the Vietnam War, The Shadow of Arms was published in 1985.
-It would be translated into English in 1994 and French in 2003.
-In 1989 Hwang Sok-yong traveled to Pyongyang in North Korea, via Tokyo and Beijing, as a representative of the nascent democratic movement:
+The 1985 appearance of Lee Jae-eui's book Beyond Death, Beyond the Darkness of Age (English translation: Gwangju Diary: Beyond Death, Beyond the Darkness of Age, 1999) brought new trouble: Hwang originally agreed to take credit as the author to help market the book, and both Hwang as the assumed author and the publisher were arrested and sent to prison.
+Hwang's substantial and award-winning novel based on his bitter experience of the Vietnam War, The Shadow of Arms was published in 1985.
+It was translated into English in 1994 and French in 2003.
+In 1989, he illegally traveled to Pyongyang, North Korea, via Tokyo and Beijing as a representative of the nascent democratic movement.

-Rather than return to South Korea he went into voluntary exile in New York, lecturing at Long Island University.
+Rather than return to South Korea, he went into voluntary exile in New York, lecturing at Long Island University.
 He also spent time in Germany, which he found transformational.

-In 1993 he returned to Seoul because "a writer needs to live in the country of his mother tongue" and was promptly sentenced to seven years in prison for breach of national security.
-While in prison, he conducted eighteen hunger strikes against restrictions such as the banning of pens, and inadequate nutrition.
+In 1993, he returned to Seoul because "a writer needs to live in the country of his mother tongue" and was promptly sentenced to seven years in prison for breach of the National Security Law.
+While in prison, he conducted 18 hunger strikes against restrictions such as the banning of pens and inadequate nutrition.